Be A Smart Borrower

 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants, so recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
 The system can help you learn about your loan status, assist with repayment methods to keep your loan out of default and keep you aware of where your loan debt is currently.

 You start loan repayment six months after you stop attending at least half-time.
 Once you go into repayment, you will be contacted by a federal loan servicer to make payment arrangements.

 - Consolidation of Federal Loans with the Department of Education: visit https://studentaid.ed.gov/sa/repay-loans/consolidation or call 800-557-7392

-- Private consolidation loan may be available, for students with multiple private loans: Wells Fargo Private Consolidation Loan (Note: graduating students may wish to wait until income is established to apply for private consolidation loans, since they do require credit and debt-to-income ratio checks on the student)
+- A private consolidation loan may be available, for students with multiple private loans: Wells Fargo Private Consolidation Loan (Note: students graduating may wish to wait until income is established to apply for private consolidation loans since they do require credit and debt-to-income ratio checks on the student)

 - Tips for students having trouble repaying loans

 - Public Service Loan Forgiveness